Nicknames and Street Names of Marijuana

 A popular form of smoking marijuana made popular by rap and hip-hop is the blunt.
 Blunts are made by taking a cigar, cutting it open and replacing the tobacco inside with marijuana.
 Many people combine marijuana with other drugs inside the blunt and when this happens, the name changes yet again.
 Blunts made of marijuana and dipped in PCP may be referred to as dust, wets, tical, wicky sticks or happy sticks.
 Blunts made of a combination of crack/cocaine and marijuana are commonly called primos, woolies, or woo-woos.
 Lace the marijuana with opium and roll it up in a blunt or a joint and it’s called a Thai stick.

-Nicknames and Street Names for Amounts of Marijuana
+Nicknames and Slang Terms for Amounts of Marijuana

 - Lid – an ounce or less of the drug

 - Matchbox – a small amount of marijuana that usually comes in a cardboard matchbox

 - Nickel bag – a small bag of marijuana that sells for $5